-The 2016 Stacey Levitt Memorial Award recipient has been selected.
+The 2017 Stacey Levitt Memorial Award applications are now open.
 Click here for more information.

 Injuries are the leading cause of death for Canadians aged 1-44.
 In fact, on a typical day, 35 Canadians will die because of an injury.
 Many of those who survive are left with disabilities, both physical and emotional.
 Unlike many other health challenges, there is no "cure" for injury - the only approach is prevention.
 The good news is that most injuries are preventable.
 Learn more about the issue of injury in Canada.

 No Regrets is a national youth movement working to raise awareness about the issue of injury in Canada and reduce injury rates among peers.
 No Regrets teams spread the word about injury prevention and health promotion in their communities by participating in activities that highlight our key messaging.
 Learn more about the No Regrets program and how to get involved.

 No Regrets Live is an internationally acclaimed presentation that encourages young people to choose to take smart risks.
 The goal is to help youth see the risks in their everyday lives and to take those risks in the smartest ways possible so they can enjoy life to the fullest.
 Learn more about No Regrets Live and how to book a show.